kanisterio/kanister/docs/functions.rst

 ScaleDeployment
 ---------------

-ScaleDeployment is used to scale up or scale down a deployment.
+ScaleDeployment is used to scale up or scale down a Deployment.
 It is similar to running

 .. code-block:: bash